pachyderm/docs/content/latest/getting-started/beginner-tutorial.md

 ### 3. Add Data
-In Pachyderm, you write data to an explicit `commit`.
+In MLDM, you write data to an explicit `commit`.
 Commits are immutable snapshots of your data which give MLDM its version control properties.
 You can add, remove, or update `files` in a given commit.